ennmichael/marionette/README.md

 # Marionette

-This is a shameless mario clone.
+This is a shameless Super Mario clone.
 It is written entirely in Python (version 3.7), featuring a tiny homebrew engine written from scratch.
 Graphics and user input are done via the excellent SDL library,